AgregoreWeb/agregore-mobile/README.md

   - Run this whenever bromite gets updated, it will auto-run at setup
 - Run `./apply_agregore_patches.py` to apply Agregore patches to the Chromium tree
   - Run this whenever there are new Agregore patches to apply.
 It will auto-run at setup
+- Run `./download_ipfs_daemon.py` to download the latest version of the [Agregore IPFS Daemon](https://github.com/AgregoreWeb/agregore-ipfs-daemon/)
+	- Run this whenever a new version is available to update.
+It will auto-run at setup
 - Run `./prebuild.py` to sync dependencies needed to perform a build.
 	- This can be skipped if you're just adding changes, dependenices can take an extra 30 GB of space
 - Run `./build.py` to trigger a new build of the browser